 I will sub-lease my office by the 1st of next month.
 I will do 2 community outreach events within the next 60 days, etc.

 Embracing change is part of the evolution of self, both personally and professionally.
-It isn’t something to be afraid of or resistant to, it is an opportunity to create the reality you wish for yourself.
-Change will happen one way or another, why not create it yourself, instead of waiting for it to come to you?
+It isn’t something to be afraid of or resistant too; it is an opportunity to create the reality you wish for yourself.
+The change will happen one way or another; why not create it yourself instead of waiting for it to come to you?